 A member of staff needs only reasonable cause for concern in order to act.
 One sentence from the child, indicating abuse or non-accidental injury, provides staff with reasonable grounds and is sufficient for them to act.
 This may also apply if clear information comes from a sibling or another adult.
 However, as many of the signs of child abuse are also commonly associated with other medical, social or psychological problems, a member of staff may naturally wish to discuss some initial concerns with the DSL.
-All suspicions or complaints of abuse must be reported only to the DSL, or if it involves the DSL, to the DDSL, who is the Headmistress, (unless the Headmistress is the subject of the suspicion or complaint).
+All suspicion or complaints of abuse must be reported only to the DSL, or if it involves the DSL, to the DDSL, who will liaise with the headmistress, (unless the headmistress is the subject of the suspicion or complaint).